 Most marketers know the importance of making strategic marketing decisions based on data and not gut feeling.
 Most of us also know how important it is to have clear goals, setting up pixels correctly and implementing UTM codes before starting a campaign.
 It's also easy to take correct data collection for granted, but if you've worked in the industry awhile you know that very few businesses actually have a perfect setup and you often have to work without all the information you would like.
 This can cause both headaches and frustration.
 But it does not mean that you will have to go completely blind.
 We therefore wanted to share with you some of our most common challenges to data collection, and some tips on how we bypass these challenges, and still manage to collect data.
-You can by the way just see our video on this subject here!

 1. Bad or messy pixel setup